callumtilbury/callumtilbury.github.io/_posts/2022-12-31-a-chapter-ends.md

 Hello, friends!

-It's official: the exponential curve, $$n = 11.3e^{1.14t}$$, can be fitted pretty well to my posting frequency—at this rate, the much-anticipated post #5 is due in...
+It's official: the exponential curve, n = 11.3e^(1.14t), can be fitted pretty well to my posting frequency—at this rate, the much-anticipated post #5 is due in...
 2025 :)

 Jokes aside—with my tendency for nerdiness revealed—hi!
 Despite the enormous challenges the world continues to face, I hope 2022 was good for you.
 It was good for me—incredibly so.
 My lack of posting does not reflect a lack of activity, quite the opposite.
 My year was *full*, probably the fullest of my life.
 The rollercoaster saw long library sessions and beautiful birthday celebrations, early-morning swims and late-night pub-crawls, photoshoots with friends and jam sessions with strangers.
 I broke bread with people who I grew to love, and I heard their stories.
 Then, wonderfully, I participated in making *new* stories with them.
 I met people from every corner of the earth, and I laughed heartily with them.
 I learned and cried and grew.
 Truly, I exit this year a different person from he who entered.